What is Estrogen Dominance?

 How do you test for Estrogen Dominance?

-Well now that depends.
+Well, now that depends.
 There is a blood test for estrogen (estradiol), but did you know that estradiol is only one of 3 main forms of estrogen in your body?
 The other two are estrone and estriol and these are not usually measured on blood tests.
 So your estradiol test may come back perfectly normal, but there may still be estrogen dominance.
 Even should your estradiol blood test be normal, it depends on how the other reproductive hormones are faring.
-It also depends on how active your estrogen is.
-A full hormone blood test panel would include: total testosterone, DHEAs, androstenedione, progesterone (best measured on day 21 of your cycle), estradiol (on day 3 and 14 of a cycle), LH and FSH (day 3).
+It also depends on how active your estrogen is, something that is regulated by a protein called sex hormone binding globulin (SHBG).
+A full hormone blood test panel would include total testosterone, DHEAs, androstenedione, progesterone (best measured on day 21 of a 28-day cycle), SHBG, estradiol (on day 3 and 14 of a cycle), LH and FSH (day 3).
 There may only be subtle shifts in these hormones that your doctor considers normal, but those subtle shifts are sometimes enough to cause the above symptoms.
 Even if all the blood tests are normal, we still have the unknowns of estrone and estriol.
 With the above symptoms, I would often help the liver with estrogen metabolism, regardless of blood test results, although I always like to see what the exact numbers are to see about the subtle shifts.

 How do you treat Estrogen Dominance?

 In order to efficiently process extra estrogen for disposal, the liver requires specific nutrients in specific forms.
 It does not require dandelion or milk thistle, which are the constituents of many liver detox kits.
-It does require 5-methyltetrahydrofolate, pyridoxal-5-phosphate, indole-3-carbinol, hydroxycobalamin, n-acetyl cysteine, glutathione, calcium-d-glucarate.
+It does require 5-methyltetrahydrofolate, pyridoxal-5-phosphate, indole-3-carbinol, methylcobalamin, n-acetylcysteine, glutathione, calcium-d-glucarate.
 These are all natural substances, but almost none of them are found in health food store liver detox kits.
 These are the types of treatments that I would use to enhance liver detoxification generally, but also complete, efficient estrogen metabolism.
-I have seen dramatic improvements in the above mentioned symptoms through improving liver metabolism of excess estrogen and xenoestrogens (chemical pollutants like BPA, that can act like and be even more powerful than estrogen).
+I have seen dramatic improvements in the above-mentioned symptoms through improving liver metabolism of excess estrogen and xenoestrogens (chemical pollutants like BPA, that can act like and be even more powerful than estrogen).